mediacloud/backend/doc/extractor.markdown

 A strong principle of Media Cloud is to use only generic algorithms for data processing, rather than site specific scraping.
 For text extraction, we use [python-readability](https://github.com/timbertson/python-readability).
 We performed an extensive evaluation of various freely available extraction libraries, along with our own home brew extractor we had been using for years, and found that *python-readability* performed best for our data across all different media collections, languages, and crawled vs. spidered stories.
 Our *python-readability* based extractor has an F1 of about 0.91 across all of these test cases.

-The extractor jobs run as job workers, which are started by supervisor.
-The number of extractor jobs run at once is configured in the supervisord section of `mediawords.yml`.

 The extractor worker actually does a variety of processing tasks related to extraction.
 Most of the below is done by `MediaWords::StoryVectors::update_story_sentences_and_language()`, which is called immediately after extraction.

 Altogether, the extractor: